 I had to say no. Again.

 I didn’t feel good about it, but I knew it was the best decision at that moment.
-In my head it was clear.
-If I were to accept the very lovely invitation from my husband to go out for dinner and a movie, I would pay the price later.
+In my head, it was clear.
+If I were to accept the charming invitation from my husband to go out for dinner and a movie, I would pay the price later.

-I live with MS, and because of Uhtoff’s phenomenon, the heat of the late summer’s day meant I was experiencing more fatigue and pain than usual.
-So when my husband came home to extend the invite and I had to say no, I ended up feeling even worse.
+I live with multiple sclerosis (MS), and because of Uhthoff’s phenomenon, the heat of the late summer’s day meant I was experiencing more fatigue and pain than usual.
+So when my husband invited me for what anyone would think was a great evening, saying no made me feel even worse.

-This is one example of the many decisions I have to make in my daily life living with MS.
+This is one example of the many daily decisions I make when living with MS.

 Often, I wake up in the mornings and ask myself: “What’s the most important thing I have to do today?”